KevinChen9412/UC/README.md

 The [python directory](python) contains a python app I made.
 The app

-The [R-Data-Wrangling.ipynb](R-Data-Wrangling.ipynb) is one of my previous work in R. Although it was an assignment worked with teammate, the R coding part in this file is all done by myself (The part that wrote by my teammate is not included).
+The [R-Data-Wrangling.ipynb](R-Data-Wrangling.ipynb) is one of my previous work in R. I scraped mobile phone sales data from PBtech website, cleaned it and then presented it in various types of visulizations using ggplot2 package.

 Some of my **Tabelau** works can be found here: https://public.tableau.com/profile/kevin6936
 ![alt text](images/tableau.png)